Magnesium

 Magnesium and Panic Disorder

-Before starting any new supplement regimen, it is recommended to consult with a healthcare provider to determine the appropriate dosage and ensure that it is safe for you to take.
+If you are considering using magnesium supplements to help manage panic disorder, it is important to consult with a healthcare provider first.
+They can help determine the appropriate dosage and ensure that it is safe for you to use in conjunction with any other medications or treatments you may be receiving.

 Supplements for Panic Disorder